utopia-group/stac-annotations/readme.md

 [2]: https://travis-ci.com/utopia-group/stac-annotations

-This library provides a set of lightweight annotations for specifying program properties concerning its space/time usage (see [DARPA STAC program](http://www.darpa.mil/program/space-time-analysis-for-cybersecurity)).
+This library provides a set of lightweight annotations for specifying program properties concerning space/time usage (see [DARPA STAC program](http://www.darpa.mil/program/space-time-analysis-for-cybersecurity)).
 These properties can be checked by automatic space/time analyses.